Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 The instruction engineering gap

-If we had to name the single biggest reason DIY deployments stall, it's this: writing good instructions is genuinely hard.
+If I had to name the single biggest reason DIY deployments stall, it's this: writing good instructions is genuinely hard.

 It looks easy.
-You open a Claude project, type some guidance in the instructions field, and it seems to work.
+You open a Claude AI project, type some guidance in the instructions field, and it seems to work.
 Then you hit the first edge case.
 The pricing formula doesn't account for the new product line.
 The output format breaks when there are more than five line items.
 The instructions contradict themselves when the user asks for something slightly outside the happy path.
-The knowledge files are too large and Claude starts hallucinating details from the wrong document.
+The knowledge files are too large and Claude AI starts hallucinating details from the wrong document.

 It's a new skill.
-Anthropic has made incredible tools available, and Claude is the most capable model we've worked with.
+Anthropic has made incredible tools available, and Claude AI is the most capable modelI've worked with.
 But the gap between what the tools can do and what most organisations can extract from them is still wide.
-That gap is what we exist to close.
+That gap is what I exist to close.

-Being honest about where we are
+Being honest about where I am

 The case for “yes, and”